rushter/hexora/README.md

 ```bash
 hexora audit --exclude HX5020,HX5030,HX5040,HX5050,HX5060 --min-confidence high .venv/lib/python3.11/site-packages/
 ```

 Where `python3.11` is the version of the Python in virtual environment.

+Tips:

+- Use `--exclude` to suppress certain rule codes (e.g., noisy imports) for a given run
+- Use `--min-confidence` to focus on high-confidence findings only.

+Confidence indicates how certain a piece of code is malicious.
+Some of the libraries are used for legit purposes, and it's hard to distinguish legit use-cases from malicious ones.
+That's why some of the matches have a low confidence level.

 ## Usage in Python